Camera deals 2024: real deals we recommend you look at if you're in the market for a new camera

 (Image credit: Getty Images)

 When it comes to choosing the best camera deal, a lot will depend on your budget and the amount of astro imaging you'll be doing.
 Some will get enough of a night sky photography experience by leaving the shutter open on an off-the-shelf camera with a fast lens attached for about 30 seconds.
 This will give you a view of the night sky that doesn't necessarily look anything like what you saw with the naked eye.
-If you're a have more patience though, then taking multiple monochrome images of deep space objects through colored filters, tracking it through the night sky and putting the images back together with specialist software can produce stunning images.
+If you have more patience though, then taking multiple monochrome images of deep space objects through colored filters, tracking it through the night sky and putting the images back together with specialist software can produce stunning images.

 In the section below, we've decided to show you some of our favorite models on the market, that may not be on sale right now.
 Despite this, we've shown them next to their best available price.
-As above, there's something to suit every level of photographer and every budget, so there's a camera deal here for everyone - this section is always worth checking out.
+As mentioned above, there's something to suit every level of photographer and every budget, so there's a camera deal here for everyone - this section is always worth checking out.

 Canon cameras